 Tree Owners’ Responsibilities

-For more information on trees and power lines download our Your Power Supply and Trees brochure or call 03 311 8300 to request a hard copy.
+For more information on trees and power lines, including information about the notice zone and growth limit zone, download our Your Power Supply and Trees brochure or call 03 311 8300 to request a hard copy.

 Never trim trees that are too close or overhang power lines.
 It could prove dangerous and expensive.
 MainPower can provide a free inspection of your trees and quote for trimming work.